irenelam22/TinySearchEngine/indexer/README.md

 ### indextest

-`indextest` tests the output of `indexer` by reading an index file from indexer and saving the recreated index data structure into another file.
+`indextest` reads an index file from indexer and saves the recreated index data structure into another file.

 ### Usage